-El Centro Hispanoamericano, is a 501(c)(3) non-profit, Board of Immigration Appeals (BIA) recognized organization, located in Plainfield, New Jersey.
-Created in 1984, El Centro has a history of more than three decades of counseling and representation of low-income immigrants, including the undocumented.
-El Centro represents clients before the United States Citizenship and Immigration Services (USCIS), in Immigration Court, and in appeals covering matters such as political asylum, cancellation of removal, temporary protected status, naturalization, and self-petitioning aliens under the Violence against Women Act of 1994.
+El Centro Hispanoamericano, is a 501(c)(3) non-profit, Department of Justice (DOJ) recognized organization, located in Plainfield, New Jersey.
+Created in 1984, El Centro has been counseling and representing low-income immigrants for more than three decades, including the undocumented, crime and human trafficking victims, domestic violence survivors, and unaccompanied minors.
+El Centro represents clients before the United States Citizenship and Immigration Services (USCIS), in Immigration Court, and the Board of Immigration Appeals.

-In addition to legal assistance, El Centro offers ESL, Citizenship, and Literacy courses as part of its effort to help immigrants become productive members of their community.
-We also run a small emergency food pantry for those in need and provide personal “advocates” for those seeking services from public and private agencies.read more
+In addition to legal assistance, El Centro offers English as a Second Language, Citizenship, and Literacy for Spanish Speakers courses as part of its effort to help immigrants continue as productive members of their community.
+We also run an emergency food pantry and provide advocacy for those seeking services from public and private agencies.read more

-To promote the rights and help meet the needs of immigrants and refugees in New Jersey through affordable legal services, advocacy, social service referral, community education and organizing, and cultural programs.
+To promote the rights and help meet the needs of immigrants and refugees through affordable legal services, advocacy, social service referral, community education and organizing, and cultural programs.

 We are committed to the dignity, respect, and justice for those we serve.